zyradyl-moe/archive.zyradyl.moe/_posts/2018-12-02-ThothBackup-Part-3.md

 root drive.
 I didn't make much progress because of things happening at work, but this is a nice, strong, foundation to build upon.

+Many of the steps in this post were cobbled together from various sources across the internet.
+At the bottom of this post you can find a works cited that will show the posts that I used to gather the appropriate information.

 ## End Goal ##
 The end goal is to ensure that the operating system's root drive is encrypted at rest.
 Full Disk Encryption is _not_ an active security measure, it is a passive